HaniSource/components/guides/overview.md

 ### Own Your Code

-Every Fluxtor component lives in **your codebase**, not a vendor package.
+Every sheaf component lives in **your codebase**, not a vendor package.
 No version conflicts, no dependency hell, no hidden behavior.
 You own it.
 You control it.
 You modify it.
 You ship it.